 Having said that it is important for anyone considering a suite like this that it only represents great value if you can clearly see yourself using it in its entirety or ultimately growing into it.

-The individual components are available for purchase separately but of course the maximum value is offered by going for the full Director Suite 5 package and the maximum benefit comes from the integration of all the parts into the editing process.
+The individual components are available for purchase separately but of course the maximum value is offered by going for the full Director Suite 365 subscription and the maximum benefit comes from the integration of all the parts into the editing process.

 Taken as a whole or even when looking at the individual components these tools compare very favorably with professional level programs but at a far more attractive price.

 All round, if it suits your needs then you need look no further but if you feel it is going into the realm of overkill then you may want to check out some Multimedia Software here.